code4policy/example-frontend-2/README.md

+# example-frontend-2

-This is an example project.
+This is the easier multi-page setup.

 It is published on the master branch here: https://dmil.github.io/example-frontend-2/